 GM: “Very good, ma’am.
 Will there be anything else?” smiles the ghoul.

-Theoline stands silently nearby with a placidly blank expression.
+Theoline stands silently nearby with a placid expression.

 Celia: “For tonight?”
 Jade considers.
 Something for her instead of furthering her grandsire’s goals and influence.
 Something personal and selfish.